 While China Pathfinder is intended to be a quantitative resource for policymakers, economists, and business leaders to benchmark the Chinese economy and stay informed about China’s policy developments, it is not a comprehensive assessment of every aspect of China’s economy.
 Our research design is deliberately narrow, focusing on just enough to permit a clear picture of China’s compatibility with market economies without hindering reader accessibility.

-The choice to track China’s system vs. open market economies, rather than a broader set of emerging and developing economies, was a deliberate one.
+The choice to track China’s system versus open market economies, rather than a broader set of emerging and developing economies, was a deliberate one.
 We fully acknowledge that China does not have any intention to become a democratic open market economy.
 However, we postulate that OECD policymakers can only maintain open and engaging economic policies with China if there is movement in a similar direction.

 Our project concept opens the question of whether China should be expected to converge with advanced OECD nations, instead of the opposite.
 Aiming for fairness in the China Pathfinder evaluation, we compare China not on areas in which our sample of market economies are already structurally perfect, but on agreed-upon norms integral to an open economic system.